sreesharp/react-native-twilio-video/README.md

 # React Native Twilio Video

-React Native Twilio Video Android and iOS
+React Native wrapper for Twilio Video SDK (Android and iOS)

 ## Current status
 This component is under active development now.
 APIs might break in future updates.
 Please don't use it any production ready app yet.